Biodegradable Corn Starch Packaging

 4. Limited Composting Facilities

-The efficient biodegradation of corn starch packaging depend on proper composting conditions.
+The efficient biodegradation of corn starch packaging depends on proper composting conditions.

 5. Home Composting Challenges